Checklist to Reduce Burden on Sites and Patients

 The site-sponsor relationship continues to become more important day by day.
 With trial complexity increasing, site staff availability stretched thin, bespoke methods of interaction, and unique methods of engaging with patients administered by sites, the relationship is complicated.

 While considering how to engage the global and very unique set of partners, we often silo down to the term “sites.”
-However, each site is different, and sponsors and contract research organization (CRO) study teams must continually evaluate how they engage uniquely with each sites and find ways to make collaboration and workflows more efficient.
+However, each site is different, and sponsors and contract research organization (CRO) study teams must continually evaluate how they engage uniquely with each site and find ways to make collaboration and workflows more efficient.
 This is the root of reducing site burden – without adequate communication and understanding of site needs, sites will face unnecessary burden.

 Examples of Where Burden Will Likely Occur, and How to Combat Them